Mule: History

 Breeding of mules became possible only when the range of the domestic horse, which originated in Central Asia in about 3500 BC, extended into that of the domestic ass, which originated in north-eastern Africa.
 This overlap probably occurred in Anatolia and Mesopotamia in Western Asia, and mules were bred there before 1000 BC.

-The Hittites, a people of Asia Minor known for their horse-riding skills, held mules in higher esteem than their best horses.
-The price of a mule was three times that of a good horse for the Hittites.
+The Hittites, a people of Asia Minor known for their horse-riding skills, held mules in higher esteem than their best horses; the price of a mule was three times that of a good horse.
 Similarly, mules were seven times as valuable as donkeys to the Sumerians.

 A painting in the Tomb of Nebamun at Thebes, dating from approximately 1350 BC, shows a chariot drawn by a pair of animals which have been variously identified as onagers, mules or hinnies.
 Mules were present in Israel and Judah in the time of King David.
 There are many representations of them in Mesopotamian works of art dating from the first millennium BC.
 Among the bas-reliefs depicting the Lion Hunt of Ashurbanipal from the North Palace of Nineveh is a clear and detailed image of two mules loaded with nets for hunting.

 Homer noted their arrival in Asia Minor in the Iliad in 800 BC.